auxy2/Backed-developer-Test/README.md

-Title: Product Management API Documentation
+# Title: Product Management API Documentation

-Overview:
+# Overview:
 This Go program implements a simple RESTful API for managing products.
 It allows users to retrieve all products, add new products, and retrieve a single product by its ID.
 The API is built using the Gin web framework.

-API Endpoints:
+# API ENDPOINTS

-1. GET /products
+1. # GET /products
    - Description: Retrieves all products available in the system.
    - Response: Returns a JSON array containing details of all products.
    - Example: